fusioncharts/dev_centre_docs/getting-started/react-native/your-first-chart-using-react-native.md

 ## Create an application using FusionCharts – with React-Native CLI

-1. Make sure you have the latest versions of Node and JDK installed in your environment.
-Dependencies for Android and iOS emulators. should also be setup properly.
+For users who want to learn how to create an application using React-Native CLI, first make sure you have the latest versions of Node and JDK installed in your environment.
+The dependencies for Android and iOS emulators should also be setup properly.
 Check the official [React Native documentation](https://reactnative.dev/docs/environment-setup) for more details.

 2. Run the following command in Command Prompt to install the React Native CLI: ```npm install -g react-native-cli```